March 4, 2011

 For people who dream of making the move, it’s easy to fill oneself full of doubt and excuses to not take action.
 These examples serve as inspiring proof that it not only can be done, it is being done… by people just like you.

-At Sovereign Man, we think these are important stories to tell, and we’ve recently decided to fund a series of videos on the notion of ‘breaking free’ with our friends over at the Matador Network.
+At Sovereign Research, we think these are important stories to tell, and we’ve recently decided to fund a series of videos on the notion of ‘breaking free’ with our friends over at the Matador Network.

 You can see the demo video here, and even nominate someone with a great story to be featured in the series.